Hadamard Tail from Initial Data on the Light Cone: Introduction

 \section{Introduction}

 Field perturbations of a curved background spacetime obey a wave equation which dictates that they propagate ``mainly" along null geodesics.
 However, in general, there is also a part of the field, called the {\it tail}, which propagates slower than light (even in the case of a massless field).
 In other words, the strong Huygens principle is generally violated in curved spacetimes~\cite{McLenaghan:1974,CzaporMcLenaghan}.
 This tail is important for different reasons.
-For example, obtaining the tail term is useful for calculating the self-force~\cite{Poisson:2011nh} on a point particle via the method of matched expansions~\cite{Anderson:Wiseman:2005}, where the retarded Green function of the wave equation needs to be regularized~\cite{CDOW13,PhysRevD.89.084021}.
+For example, it is useful for calculating the self-force~\cite{Poisson:2011nh} on a point particle via the method of matched expansions~\cite{Anderson:Wiseman:2005}, where the retarded Green function of the wave equation needs to be regularized~\cite{CDOW13,PhysRevD.89.084021}.
 Also, the tail may give rise to an interesting relevant contribution to the communication between quantum particle detectors~\cite{blasco2015violation,Jonsson:2020npo}.

 Mathematically, the tail term may be defined in local neighbourhoods of spacetime points via the Hadamard form~\cite{Hadamard} of the retarded Green function.
-Specifically, and henceforth focusing on the case of a scalar field for simplicity, the tail is the bitensor $V(x,x')$ in the term in the Hadamard form which has support only {\it inside} the (past) light cone of the field point.
+Specifically, the tail is the term in the Hadamard form which has support only {\it inside} the (past) light cone of the field point.
+Where the tail term is nonzero, and henceforth focusing on the case of a scalar field for simplicity, it is equal to a bitensor $V(x,x')$.
 This tail bitensor satisfies the {\it homogeneous} wave equation, constrained by its value on the light cone, which satisfies a transport equation (along null geodesics) with a given initial condition~\cite{Poisson:2011nh}.